 - 1. Therapist concerns and questions regarding the case. - 2.
 Age, race, ethnicity, gender, sexual orientation, marital status, year in school, etc. (follow ethical guidelines: respect client's privacy & withhold or remove any information that would yield the client's identity). - 3.
 Client's presenting concerns (including educational, career, and emotional issues). - 4.
 Background information, including a brief history of the client's presenting concerns. - 5.
 Diagnostic impressions (when relevant, from the DSM-V/ICD-10). - 6.
 Multicultural considerations - 7.
 Treatment plan - 8.
 Theoretical underpinnings of treatment plan. - 9.
 Overview of treatment to date, including information from past therapy the client may have received. - 10.
-Supervisor's comments and concerns. - 11.
+Practice-based evidence (e.g., Outcome Questionnaire 45.2 and/or CCAPS data) - 11.
+Supervisor's comments and concerns. - 12.
 Presentation of selected portions of a video recording from a session (or sessions) with your client.